RobinNagpal/dodao-ui/academy-ui/README.md

 ## Prerequisits

-1. Nodejs 18+
+1. Nodejs 20+
 2. Yarn 1.22.x
 3. Docker
 4. DockerCompose

 ## Code setup

-1. Copy .env.example and name it as .env
+1. Copy .env.example file and name it as .env
    Populate the environment variables.
 For some env variables you can add dummy strings like somesecret.

 For example for the below env variables add some dummy values